alexander-tong/Landsat_SC_NBEM_LST_Retrieval/README.md

 - at-sensor brightness temperature raster
 - NDVI raster
 - emissivity raster
-- atmospheric functions or water vapor content of the atmospheric profile
+- atmospheric functions (calculated via water vapor content or RTM) for known atmospheric profile

 Instructions for calculating LST will be added at a later date along with the algorithm as reported by Jiménez-Muñoz et al. 2009.